Want More Dream Clients? Re-Ignite Your Marketing Mindset

-Maybe you’re like newly certified health coach *Hanna, who said:
+Maybe you’re like newly certified health coach ‘Hanna’, who said:

 “I’m struggling with marketing because I feel like I need to be an expert in everything before I can start sharing anything.
 And even then, what if people don’t want to hear from me?
 What if they think I’m just another health coach trying to sell them something?”

-~ * Health Coach Hanna (not her real name).
+~ Health Coach Hanna (not her real name).

-Have you been where Hanna is?
-I sure have.
 When I started, I felt like it would bother people if I talked about my services—heck, I sometimes didn’t even mention that I was a marketing consultant because I didn’t want to take up too much space.
-Even at networking events.
-Sheesh!
 (That’s a story for another day.)

 Your marketing mindset is where all client connections begin